top of page

 ...

-You gave yourself so deeply to the music that I was completely engaged by your performance and very moved by it.
+She gave herself so deeply to the music that I was completely engaged by her performance and very moved by it.

 ...